James Boswell Access Exams

 Many universities require the passing of these exams in Dutch.
 Always check with the admissions office whether you are allowed to take the English exams.
 This is often the case for internationally oriented bachelor programmes.
 Also check your deadline for passing the exam in order to be admitted before September

 It is possible to prepare for these exams by participating in one of our intensive courses in the Spring, Summer or Fall.
 Alternatively, if you've already passed those subjects at a higher level and you are only deficient in one or two topics, you could opt for distance-learning.
 Distance-learning is not offered for complete courses and not possible during the summer period: a full-time course in Utrecht is more effective to pass the exams.

-- The exam dates for 2020-2021 will be published in September.
-After the dates are finalized registration will open on the website.
+- After the exam dates are finalized the registration will open on the website.

 - Only register for an exam after you are certain about the requirement and date.
 It is not possible to change the exam date or cancel enrollment after your registration is processed.

 - When you are enrolled in a course you are automatically registered for the exam following the course.
 In that case do not register for the exam seperately.